+\textbf{Data Processor.} Data processors read and batch training data which is resource intensive.
+Similar to prior designs~\cite{zhao2021understanding} we offload data processing to reduce trainer overheads.
+Data processors are stateless and can be restarted on failure.

+\textbf{\orc.} \orc is a centralized service that inspects all the training batches using the lookahead algorithm (Algorithm~\ref{alg:lookaheadalg}). \orc decides which elements to prefetch for the current batch and the TTL for eviction of elements being cached. \orc sends the training data as well as the embedding ids that need to be cached/prefetched using async RPC calls to the trainers. \orc is designed such that all the necessary internal state is also present on the trainers.
+Therefore, whenever \orc has to be restarted we only need to fetch the last iteration number processed by the trainers and the embedding IDs present on them.

+\textbf{Trainer.} Trainers hold the dense neural network portion of the recommendation model and the LRPP cache in the GPU memory.
+The trainers perform forward and backward passes in a synchronous fashion.
+Trainers also: (i) prefetch the embeddings based on requests sent by \orc (ii) perform cache maintenance including addition and eviction of embeddings.
+When a trainer fails, \orc makes an RPC call to ask existing trainers to checkpoint their state (model parameters and cache contents) and then copies this state to the newly started trainer.
+Each of the trainers then discard their gradients and \orc starts from the previous iteration.
+With delayed synchronization and LRPP enabled we might loose updates of at most one iteration, which is unlikely to affect model convergence~\cite{stich2018local}.

-\textbf{\embs.} Embedding servers store all the embedding tables and act as a sharded parameter server.
-They handle the prefetch and update requests from the trainer.
-Typically an \embs runs on a high memory machine due to the large size of embedding tables.
-We use the Embedding Bag abstraction~\cite{embbag} provided by PyTorch to store the embeddings.
-The \embs exposes two RPC functions, one to fetch embeddings and the other to receive updated embeddings from the trainers and correspondingly update the local version based on the new values.
+\textbf{\embs.} Embedding servers store all the embedding tables and act as a sharded parameter server, handling the prefetch and update requests from the trainers.
+We use the techniques presented in prior work~\cite{eisenman2022check} to checkpoint embedding servers periodically.